-Developed to help create a sense of community for textbook and academic authors, TAAís chapter program provides an opportunity for authors to connect with their peers, find collaborators, and encourage the use of accountability partners.
-Participation in a chapter can help an institutionís faculty or an organizationís members improve their writing skills and become more successful authors.
+TAA's chapter program provides colleges and universities an efficient and cost effective way to extend their faculty development programs by offering TAA's extensive membership benefits.
+Developed to help create a sense of community for textbook and academic authors, the chapter program provides an opportunity for authors to connect with their peers, find collaborators, and encourage the use of accountability partners.
+Research has proven that participation in a writing group can help faculty authors increase writing productivity and become more successful authors!

 For information on these chapters or on starting a chapter at your institution please email Maureen.Foerster@taaonline.net